TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 Lastly, @t_cmli_examples shows the problem based on text tokens that have a real-world meaning, and therefore a counterpart in images:
 The text token "plane" can also be present in an image as an actual plane.
 However, text tokens like "a", "the", and even a full stop ".", which is a valid token, are also matched to image patches.
-They are merely fill words or grammatic nuances in a sentence, and do not carry any semantic information that can be mapped to an image patch.
+They are merely fill words or grammatical nuances in a sentence, and do not carry any semantic information that can be mapped to an image patch.
 Because CMLI works over all text tokens, and only few text tokens actually have an object-level counterpart in images, like "plane", most of the matchings between text tokens and image patches are not meaningful to begin with.
 Recall that this was one of the reasons why we decided to only regress the teacher's